holographxyz/holograph-protocol/docs/STAKING_REWARDS.md

 ## Overview

-The StakingRewards contract is the core component of Holograph's HLG tokenomics, implementing an auto-compounding staking mechanism that burns 50% of incoming rewards and distributes the remaining 50% to stakers.
+The StakingRewards contract is the core component of Holograph's HLG tokenomics, implementing an auto-compounding staking mechanism with configurable burn/reward distribution (default 50% burn, 50% rewards).
 Unlike traditional staking contracts where users must claim rewards separately, this contract automatically compounds rewards into user balances.

-The contract implements a deterministic 50/50 split: when HLG tokens are received, half are permanently burned (sent to address(0)) and half are distributed proportionally to current stakers.
+The contract implements a configurable burn/reward split: when HLG tokens are received, a percentage is permanently burned (sent to address(0)) and the remainder is distributed proportionally to current stakers.
+The burn percentage is configurable by the contract owner (default 50%).
 Built on the proven MasterChef V2 algorithm, it provides O(1) gas efficiency regardless of the number of users.

 **Key Features:**

 - **Auto-Compounding**: Rewards automatically increase stake balances without claiming
 - **O(1) Gas Efficiency**: Constant gas costs regardless of user count
-- **50/50 Tokenomics**: Every HLG token is split between burning (deflationary) and rewards
+- **Configurable Tokenomics**: Every HLG token is split between burning (deflationary) and rewards based on owner-configurable percentage
 - **Genesis Bonus System**: First stakers receive accumulated rewards from zero-staker periods
 - **Dual Operational Flows**: Supports both bootstrap manual operations and automated integration
 - **Security Features**: Reentrancy protection, emergency functions, and access controls